commonsensesoftware/more-rs-di/README.md

 [mit-badge]: https://img.shields.io/badge/license-MIT-blueviolet.svg
 [mit-url]: https://github.com/commonsensesoftware/more-rs-di/blob/main/LICENSE

-More DI is a dependency injection (DI) for Rust.
+More DI is a dependency injection (DI) library for Rust.
 A `trait` or `struct` can be used as the injected type.

 You may be looking for: